-Columbia Center for Children's Environmental Health: This Center is conducting a longitudinal study of the neurotoxic effects of indoor and ambient air pollution on a cohort of mothers and children in northern Manhattan and the South Bronx.
-Outcomes of interest include birth outcomes, physical growth, child neurodevelopment, and child respiratory illness/asthma.
-The study includes an array of biomarkers of exposure to polycyclic aromatic hydrocarbons, environmental tobacco smoke, diesel exhaust and allergens, among others.
-The cohort of children is being followed for 7-8 years and assessed for possible long-term effects on behavioral adjustment and school performance.
+Columbia Center for Children's Environmental Health: This Center is conducting a longitudinal study of the neurotoxic effects of indoor and ambient air pollution on a cohort of mothers and offspring in northern Manhattan and the South Bronx.
+The study includes an array of biomarkers of exposure to polycyclic aromatic hydrocarbons, environmental tobacco smoke, pesticides, diesel exhaust and allergens, among others.
+The cohort of inner-city participants has now been followed into the early adult years for possible long-term effects on health and neurodevelopment.
 The study also includes assessment of exposure to social stressors, such as housing quality and other neighborhood conditions.

 Select Global Activities